 (k) an explosives storage licence issued under the Dangerous Goods Safety (Explosives) Regulations 2007.

-(2) A person does not have to hold a licence referred to in subregulation (1) to possess an SRS if —
+(2) A person does not have to hold a licence referred to in subregulation (1) to possess an SSAN if —

 (a) the person —

-(i) is a secure nominee of the holder of a licence referred to in subregulation (1) that authorises the holder to possess the SRS in the circumstances; and
+(i) is a secure nominee of the holder of a licence referred to in subregulation (1) that authorises the holder to possess the SSAN in the circumstances; and

-(ii) possesses the SRS in accordance with the unsupervised access authorisation given by the holder to the nominee;
+(ii) possesses the SSAN in accordance with the unsupervised access authorisation given by the holder to the nominee;

 or

-(b) the person possesses the SRS while being supervised by the holder of a licence referred to in subregulation (1) that authorises the holder to possess the SRS in the circumstances.
+(b) the person possesses the SSAN while being supervised by the holder of a licence referred to in subregulation (1) that authorises the holder to possess the SSAN in the circumstances.

-(3) A person does not have to hold a licence referred to in subregulation (1) to possess an SRS if —
+(3) A person does not have to hold a licence referred to in subregulation (1) to possess an SSAN if —

 (a) the person —